TinySkillet/Notes/CIS Video.md

 - You have to explain why did you choose that method for handling events.
 What were the pros of doing it your way?
 That's the deeper thinking they are looking for.

 ##### 3. Interoperability
-- How your code communicates with the external software, specifically
+- How your code communicates with the external software, specifically the 'Heart Game' API.
+- You have to explain how your code sends out requests to that web service and what it does with the information it gets back.

+##### 4. Virutal